mwinche/pattern-map/README.md

 	npm install pattern-map

-This module allows for matching patterns and extracting matches from those pattern.
+This module allows for matching patterns and extracting matches from those patterns.
 Once the matches are extracted they then can be applied to other patterns to resolve them and create new strings.

 Sample usage: